andrewt3000/MachineLearning/README.md

 #### 3 Types of machine learning
 1. Supervised learning - Minimize an error function using labeled training data.
 2. Unsupervised learning - Find patterns using unlabled training data.
 Examples include Principal component analysis and clustering.
 3. Reinforcement learning - Maximize a reward.
 An agent interacts with an environment and learns to take action by maximizing a cumulative reward.
-[David Silver RL course](http://www0.cs.ucl.ac.uk/staff/d.silver/web/Teaching.html)

-#### 2 Types of machine learning problems
+### 2 Types of machine learning problems
 1. regression - predicting a continuous value attribute (Example: house prices)
 2. classification - predicting a discrete value.
 (Example: pass or fail, hot dog/not hot dog)